 Can we integrate a plant count and yield information to start developing a management action zone?

 How should this be put together in a way growers can start to use to gather information about their crops?

-During 2016-17 we are following crops at the LandWISE MicroFarm at the Centre for Land and Water and at three other paddocks in Hawke’s Bay.
-We also have paddocks in Auckland where images are being captured for assessment and testing our hypotheses.
+During 2016-17 we followed crops at the LandWISE MicroFarm at the Centre for Land and Water and at three other paddocks in Hawke’s Bay.
+We also had paddocks in Auckland where images are being captured for assessment and testing our hypotheses.